ewingjm/power-version/README.md

 - An `<increment>` of `major` or `breaking` is a major increment
 - An `<increment>` of `minor` or `feature` is a minor increment
 - An `<increment>` of `patch` or `fix` is a patch increment

+Note that an explicit version increment of this type will take precedence if the same commit also increments the version as a metadata commit.

 #### Version tags